Speaking of HealthSmart decisions improve your winter healthFebruary 23, 2024

 Independence Day has been celebrated with firework displays since the late 1770s.
 Public shows are put on in large and small communities, and some families plan private celebrations as well.
 As you celebrate, remember to exercise extreme caution when using fireworks, which cause injuries and deaths every year.

-In 2018, the Consumer Product Safety Commission reported five deaths from direct impact of fireworks, and more than 9,000 injuries were treated at emergency departments in the U.S.
+In 2021, the Consumer Product Safety Commission reported nine deaths related to fireworks and more than 11,500 injuries that were treated at emergency departments in the U.S. About 74% of these injuries occurred within a four-week period around Independence Day, from mid-June to mid-July.

-The hands and arms often are the site of injuries, due to lighting fireworks and holding them.
-Sparklers also cause burns to hands and arms, especially in small children.
-The eyes are especially susceptible to injury from fireworks.
-Eye wounds account for about 20 percent of fireworks-related injuries from the gunpowder, sulfur and charcoal that make up most fireworks.
+Eyes are especially susceptible to injury from fireworks.
+Eye wounds account for about 14% of fireworks-related injuries from the gunpowder, sulfur and charcoal that make up most fireworks.

-If an eye injury occurs, a person’s instinct might be to rinse the eyes, but people shouldn’t rinse, rub or apply pressure to the eyes.
-Doing so may result in irritants, such as charcoal or gunpowder, to move around the eye and cause further damage.
-Instead, you should seek immediate medical attention.
+If an eye injury occurs, don't rinse, rub or apply pressure to the eye.
+This may cause irritants, such as charcoal or gunpowder, to move around the eye, leading to further damage.
+Instead, seek immediate medical attention.

-- Be sure to read all of the safety information and instructions for proper use.
+- Be sure to read and follow all safety information and instructions for proper use.

 - Keep small children away from fireworks.

 - Only use fireworks in an open area that is far from animals, buildings, brush or any combustible materials.